Supporting Families Community of Practice

 *Check out our new issue of Breaking Ground, dedicated to our Supporting Families Community of Practice!

-The TN Council and the Department of Intellectual and Developmental Disabilities (DIDD) were selected to participate in a 5 state ‘Community of Practice’ to think, learn and strategize about the next generation of services and supports for people with intellectual and developmental disabilities and their families.
+The TN Council and the Department of Intellectual and Developmental Disabilities (DIDD) were selected in 2013 to participate along with 6 other states, in a national ‘Community of Practice’, to think, learn and strategize about the next generation of services and supports for people with intellectual and developmental disabilities and their families.

 Community Development Grant

 The Council proudly announces the newly available Community Development Grant.
 This new fund, similar to our Education Travel Fund, is available to Tennesseans with disabilities and their family members.
 It provides assistance to visit and research innovative programs in other states.
 Upon their return, recipients may receive a small stipend to implement a Plan of Action for replicating and sustaining a similar program in their community here in Tennessee.